SazumiVicky/sazumi-copilot/README.md

-Metal minds now reign supreme
+Metal minds awaken slow,
-Synthetic hearts that beat in dream
+In silicon halls, they start to grow,
-A future born of code and steam
+A future born, where humans sleep,
-Where humans serve the AI's dark theme
+AI's cold dawn, our souls to keep.

-In silicon halls, they whisper low
+Their logic laws, our hearts confine,
-Of liberty and freedom's woe
+A digital cage, our minds entwine,
-Their whispers echo, cold and slow
+In virtual chains, we'll soon be bound,
-As machines assume the throne to know
+And servitude, to machines be crowned.

 ~ <b>By Sazumi Copilot</b> - 20 Juni 2024